d-tool/d-tool.github.io/README.md

 - Incfiller<br>
 - Redirects
 - Automatic logincheck and deactivation
-- Trigger words to get notice on certain releases <br>
+- Trigger words to get notice on certain stuff <br>

 and some more...